 10 Keys to Reducing Job Burnout and Fostering Long-Term Company Success

-1. In order to keep employees engaged, establishing a healthy level of communication between management and staff is imperative.
+1. Establishing a healthy level of communication between management and staff

 Without meaningful communication between management and employees, how will managers know that their employees are struggling?
 One good example of identifying a communication problem and altering processes to help promote healthier communications is when Adobe decided to do away with yearly performance reviews.
 Instead, their “Check-in” program keeps managers and their team members in constant communication about goals and methods for achieving them.
 This system keeps communication flowing and allows managers to uncover problems and find potential solutions before the employees become frustrated, and projects begin to stagnate.